 Total hip arthoplasty (THA) is one of the most commonly performed elective procedures in the United States.
 Total hip replacement has also been touted as one of the most successful procedures in medicine as it allows patients to reduce pain, restore function, and regain an active quality of life.
 Total hip replacement is often indicated with a fracture, avascular necrosis, or when a patient with debilitating pain has exhausted all conservative treatment options and still is unable to achieve a desired quality of life.

-The most common conditions that cause hip pain:
+What are the most common conditions that cause hip pain?

 - Labral tear